 A: Solar-powered outdoor lighting is virtually maintenance free, since the batteries require no regular service.
 With every EverGen system you receive a complementary 12-month subscription to Sol’s Insight remote monitoring platform.
-This platform uses GPS to pinpoint system faults and notifies you of the location via email.
+This platform uses GPS to pinpoint system faults and notifies you of the location via alerts sent to your dashboard.
 A 10-year warranty comes standard with every EverGen light, and also includes a 5-year battery warranty.
 An extended-life 10-year battery upgrade is available.
 Extended subscription packages are available for Sol’s Insight remote monitoring platform.
 Click here for more FAQs about Sol’s Insight remote monitoring platform.

 Q: Will the lights still work if it’s cloudy?

 A: Sol’s lights work even after cloudy days.
 During daylight, even when overcast, the solar panels continue to charge the batteries, and the system is designed to work for at least four days with no sun!
 (This is what we refer to as the autonomy of the system.
 Four days is what we consider to be the industry standard.)